 Living in communities with higher levels of concentrated disadvantage can affect an individual's level of educational attainment.
 Educational attainment is defined as the highest level of education that an individual has completed6.
 Educational attainment, like concentrated disadvantage, has an influence on the health of an individual.
 Higher educational attainment, such as a bachelor's degree or higher, is often associated with better health7.
-Educational attainment or highest level of ed degree earned for Colerain Township residents who are 25 years of age and older.
+Educational attainment measured in this report is the highest level of educational attainment or highest degree earned for Colerain Township residents who are 25 years of age and older.